Vladimir Tretchikoff: Success

 Tretchikoff quickly became known in South Africa thanks to a book that collected his portraits of Asian women and paintings of flowers, and held successful exhibitions in Cape Town and Johannesburg.
 He became known in the United States, where the Rosicrucians of San Jose invited him to launch an American tour.
 Around 57,000 people saw his show in Los Angeles, and 52,000 in San Francisco.
 In Seattle, a rival show which included Picasso and Rothko was far less attended, to Tretchikoff’s satisfaction.
 Then he took his show to Canada, where it was also a success.
 This was followed by a large exhibition in 1962 at Harrods in London, where he decided that the Harrods art gallery was too small to accommodate the crowds.
 He requested and was granted the privilege of having his exhibition in the ground-floor exhibition space, which was attended by more than 205,000 visitors.
 One of his British admirers, Leslie Rigall, bought a dozen of his paintings, and designed his new house in Windsor Great Park around them.

 His Chinese Girl, a 1952 painting featuring Eastern model, Monika Pon-su-san, with blue-green skin, is one of the best selling prints of the twentieth century.
-Prints of the painting became widespread during the 1950s and 1960s, and the painting was featured in various plays and television programmes including Alfred Hitchcock's Frenzy (1972) and, with a drawn moustache, in an episode of Monty Python's Flying Circus.
+Prints of the painting became widespread during the 1950s and 1960s, and the painting was featured in various plays and television programmes including Alfred Hitchcock's Frenzy (1972) and in several episodes of Monty Python's Flying Circus.
 Other popular paintings of oriental figures were Miss Wong, Lady from Orient, and Balinese Girl.
 He said of British prima ballerina assoluta, Alicia Markova, who sat for Alicia Markova "The Dying Swan", that she was his most stimulating sitter.